LukGH4/HISA/README.md

 - **ML Model**:
   Implemented a trained `YOLOv8` model that can process photo and video input and return a binary classification.
 - **Manager Screen Implementation**:
   Managers can now view and manage employee information and past scans.
-These scans are displayed as direct links to the image or video in Firebase.
+These scans are displayed as direct links to the image or video in `Firebase`.
 The UI also supports search and filtering for convenience.
 - **Improvements to Scanning Page**:
   Users can now view and delete their past scans.
 Video recording functionality has been added, enabling users to scan parts through videos.
 - **Improvements to Settings Page**: